 Studies show that home values have bounced back higher and faster in walkable neighborhoods than in drivable ones.
-That’s because housing in walkable neighborhoods is the most expensive real estate in the U.S. Depending on the market, those prices can range from 40 to 200 percent higher than in drivable neighborhoods.
-Although that relationship didn’t exist 25 years ago because walkable cities weren’t valued, today it’s a major factor in determining and driving real estate prices.
+That’s because housing in walkable areas communities is the most expensive real estate in the U.S. Depending on the market, those prices can range from 40 to 200 percent higher than in drivable neighborhoods.
+Although that relationship didn’t exist 25 years ago because walkable cities weren’t valued, today it’s a significant factor in determining and driving real estate prices.
 This trend will likely continue as more millennials flock to urban areas.

 Final Thoughts and Figures

-A higher walkability index not only results in higher real estate values, but also more income per capital and higher educational attainment.
+A higher walkability index not only results in higher real estate values but also more income per capita and higher educational attainment.
 New York City currently boasts a $59,400 metro GDP per capita with 37 percent of the population 25 and older having a bachelor’s degree.
 All of these factors contribute to how real estate prices fluctuate in certain neighborhoods of the city.
 Although New York City’s real estate market has been notoriously expensive because of high demand, its walkable neighborhoods do have an impact on those housing prices.